Marcosrzd/Marcosrzd/README.md

 - 👋 Hi, I’m @Marcosrzd
-- 👀 I’m interested in TOTVS Protheus and IONIC Framework
+- 👀 I have been an Analyst/Developer in TOTVS Protheus for 25 years.
+Development in IONIC with integration to TOTVS Protheus
-- 🌱 I’m currently learning about REACT and IONIC
+- 🌱 I’m currently learning about REACT, IONIC, AI Agents and MCP
-- 💞️ I’m looking to collaborate on ???
 - 📫 How to reach me consultormarcosr@gmail.com

 <!---